Empire of the Sun (film): Plot

 One morning, the base is attacked by American P-51 Mustang fighter aircraft.
 Jim is overjoyed and climbs the ruins of a nearby pagoda to better watch the action.
-Dr. Rawlins chases him up the pagoda to save him, whereupon Jim breaks down in tears—saying he cannot remember what his parents look like.
+Rawlins chases him up the pagoda to save him, whereupon Jim breaks down in tears, saying he cannot remember what his parents look like.
 As a result of the attack, the Japanese evacuate the camp.
-As they leave, Jim's trainee pilot friend goes through the ritual kamikaze preparation and attempts to take off in a Japanese attack plane.
-The trainee is devastated when the engine sputters and dies.
+As they leave, Jim's trainee pilot friend goes through the ritual kamikaze preparation and attempts to take off in a Japanese attack plane, but is devastated when the engine sputters and dies.

 The camp prisoners march through the wilderness, where many die from fatigue, starvation, and disease.
 Jim stops by Basie's barracks, learning from Frank that he and Dainty have already departed, leaving him and Jim behind without a goodbye.
-Arriving at a football stadium near Nantong, where many of the Shanghai inhabitants' possessions have been stored by the Japanese, Jim recognises his parents' Packard car.
-He spends the night there with Mrs. Victor, a fellow prisoner who looked after him at the Suzhou camp and dies shortly thereafter, and witnesses flashes from the atomic bombing of Nagasaki hundreds of miles away.
+Arriving at the Nantao Stadium near Nantong, where many of the Shanghai inhabitants' possessions have been stored by the Japanese, Jim recognizes his parents' Packard car.
+He spends the night there with Mrs. Victor, a fellow prisoner who looked after him at the Suzhou camp, who dies shortly thereafter, and witnesses flashes from the atomic bombing of Nagasaki hundreds of miles away.

 Jim wanders back to the Suzhou camp.
 Along the way, he hears news of Japan's surrender and the war's end.
 He is reunited with the now-disillusioned Japanese teenage pilot, who remembers Jim and offers him a mango, drawing his guntō to cut it.
 Basie appears with a group of armed Americans to loot the Red Cross containers being airdropped over the area.
-One of the Americans, thinking Jim is in danger, shoots and kills the Japanese youth.
+One of the Americans, thinking Jim is in danger, shoots and kills the Japanese pilot.
 Basie offers to have Jim come along with them, but he chooses to stay behind.

-He is later found by American soldiers and placed in an orphanage, where he is reunited with his mother and father, though he does not recognise them at first.
+He is later found by American soldiers led by Colonel Marshall and placed in a Red Cross shelter, where he is reunited with his parents, though, it seems he does not entirely recognize them.